Mikita-ala/Mikita-ala/README.md

 # Hi there! 👋 I'm Mikita

+This is not the main profile, but is dedicated only to Go development.

 ## ⚡ About Me

 Software Engineer with a background in Applied Computer Science and extensive experience in low-level industrial software development.
 Currently building scalable solutions using modern tech stack: Go, microservices, message queues, and cloud infrastructure.
 Previously developed computer vision systems for precision instruments used in nuclear reactors and submarines.